mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 citizen’s experience](/pro-manual/citizens-experience/)'.
 Those with the appropriate permissions will see a "Private" checkbox underneath the user details which they should select.

+On the reports page you can select "Private only" from the status filter to display only the reports that have been marked private.

 </div>

 <div class="admin-task" markdown="1" id="correct-reporter-errors">